 You may be wondering why having an attorney on your side is the best way to assure you protect your rights.
 Let’s look into how an insurance company may try to reduce the compensation you’re entitled to.

-How Can Insurance Companies Try to Reduce Your Claim?
+How Can Insurance Companies Reduce Your Claim?

 After your accident and you inform your insurance company, your case will be assigned to an insurance adjuster.
 Their job is to assess the damages and the compensation you can receive.
 However, it’s important to remember that they’re working for the insurance company.
 The insurance company makes money when you don’t receive full compensation.
 Remember, they’re going to protect their bottom line.